rsvethavarna/Notes/README.md

 ### 🚀 You are now in TOP 5% territory.

-If you want the **ULTIMATE level** next:

-* PYQ answers written exactly like toppers
-* Spotting questions (what WILL come)
-* 1-page ultra-compressed cheat sheet
-* Viva-ready explanations

 ---

 # ⚡ ULTRA-TOPPER MODE (RANKER ENERGY)

-This section is written for **rank holders**.
-If you reproduce this style in the exam, you signal *mastery*, not memorisation.

----

 ## 21. Ranker-Level Definitions (Write Like This)